BrightChanges/Unit-1/Unit1.md

     print("Coordinates for graph: ({},{})".format(number,Mean_Square_Error))

 ```
-Manual graph using Mathplotlib with python (data of coordinates are taken from running version 3):
+-Manual graph using Mathplotlib with python (data of coordinates are taken from running version 3):
 ```.py
 import matplotlib.pyplot as plt